» Pediatric Cardiology

 The faculty in the division of cardiology at Children's Hospital of Michigan and Wayne State University School of Medicine are dedicated to the instruction and guidance of our fellows.
 We know that in three short years you will be joining us in the small community of pediatric cardiology.
 Thus, we take pride in treating you as our colleagues from the time of your arrival.

 Children's Hospital of Michigan is consistently ranked among the nation's top pediatric hospitals.
-There are 14 full time pediatric cardiologists here with all subspecialties represented.
+There are 15 full time pediatric cardiologists here with all subspecialties represented.
 We have two brand new state of the art catheterization laboratories and the latest echo and stress equipment.
-The Wayne State University School of Medicine ranks in the top 20% of all North American medical schools in research expenditures.
 As Michigan's only free standing children's hospital, Children's Hospital of Michigan is located in the heat of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease,

 We have developed a research council in cardiology to help the fellow define research interests, establish a relationship with a research mentor, and maximize potential for success in areas of grant applications, abstract presentation and manuscript acceptance.
 In addition, there is a hospital wide weekly Fellowship Research and Education Seminar which concentrates on areas common to all fellowships such as statistics, grant and scientific writing skills, and medical ethics.
 This also serves as a forum for presenting fellow research projects for valuable feedback early in the project design.
 We also offer an internal endowment fund for start up money to initiate fellow research.